iriscanavan/CS110/lab04/README.md

 It was difficult to figure out how to delete contacts and to print out the entire contacts information when a user searched.

-## Resources

-I used the slides from class or looked up any other questions I had.

-## Teamwork

-Lauren Jardiolin